danny-avila/LibreChat/docs/install/user_auth_system.md

 OPENID_ISSUER=https://login.microsoftonline.com/Your Directory (tenant ID)/v2.0/
 OPENID_SESSION_SECRET=Any random string
-OPENID_SCOPE=openid profile email #DO NOT CHANGE THIS OPENID_CALLBACK_URL=/oauth/openid/callback # this should be the same for everyone
+OPENID_SCOPE=openid profile email #DO NOT CHANGE THIS
 ```
 11. Save the .env file and you're done!
 You have successfully set up OpenID authentication with Azure AD for your app.